alansill/omnia/docs/source/Roles/Telemetry/index.rst

     .. image:: ../../images/Grafana_ControlPlaneLoki.png

     iii.
-The log browser allows users to filter logs by job, node and/or user.
+The log browser allows you to filter logs by job, node and/or user.

 Ex: ::